hellstorm-software/Kult-Rising/readme.md

      - finished main curtain room
      - added ceiling to the first floor
      - adjusted Nidavellir lookthrough
-     - added a second Nidavellir lookthrough
+     - added a second Nidavellir lookthrough on the upper floor

 ----------------------------------------------------------